indutny/json-depth-stream/README.md

   json.update(chunk);
 });

-// `split` even is emitted when parser enters new object value/array element
+// `split` event is emitted when parser enters new object value/array element.
 // `index` is local to `chunk`. json.on('split', (path, index) => {
   // `path` is the same as above